Persistent Stiefel-Whitney Classes of Tangent Bundles: Čech estimation

-where $w_k(M)$ is the $k$-th Stiefel–Whitney class of $M$.
-In other words, for each $k$, there exists (not necessarily nontrivial) persistent cohomology class with a lifespan of at least \( \frac{\tau}{2} - \varepsilon \) that represents \( w_k(M) \).
-Moreover, the class $\mathbb{w}_k$ coincides with the $k$-th persistent Stiefel–Whitney class of type \( n \) in Definition~\ref{persswtype}. \end{corollary}
+Here $w_k(M)$ is the $k$-th Stiefel–Whitney class of $M$.
+In other words, for each $k$, there exists a (not necessarily nontrivial) persistent cohomology class with a lifespan of at least \( \frac{\tau}{2} - \varepsilon \) that represents \( w_k(M) \).
+Moreover, the class $\mathbb{w}_k$ coincides with the $k$-th persistent Stiefel–Whitney class of dimension \( n \) in Definition~\ref{persswtype}. \end{corollary}